Nextdoor/kingpin/docs/actors/group.Sync.md

     then every actor defined in `acts` will be instantiated once for each item in the `contexts` list.

+**Timeouts**

+Timeouts are disabled specifically in this actor.
+The sub-actors can still raise their own `ActorTimedOut` exceptions, but since the group actors run an arbitrary number of sub actors, we have chosen to not have this actor specifically raise its own `ActorTimedOut` exception unless the user sets the `timeout` setting.

 Examples

     # Creates two arrays ... but sleeps 60 seconds between the two, then